C.22 Procedures for Changes in Graduate Curricula

 2. If the dean approves of the course, the dean will assign a new or unused course number.
 The course number is to be followed by the letter "X" to signify a special or experimental course.
 If the course is offered a second time, the course number is to be followed by an "XX".

-3. The dean will present the petition to the director of Graduate Studies and the provost for approval.
+3. The dean will present the petition to the Dean, School of Graduate Studies and the provost for approval.
 Approved courses will be announced.

 4. Approval for continuation of experimental or special courses may be granted for one consecutive academic semester only.